-Car accidents take place every single day in the United States and range from minor fender benders to more serious accidents resulting in injuries, or worse.
-Car accidents are always stressful, but there is an added layer of stress when a drunk driver is involved.
-If you have been in a car accident and you suspect the other driver is drunk or under the influence of drugs or alcohol, these steps should give you a good idea of what to do immediately following the accident:
+Car wrecks take place every single day in the United States and range from minor fender benders to more serious accidents resulting in injuries, or worse.
+Car wrecks are always stressful, but there is an added layer of stress when a drunk driver is involved.
+If you have been in a car wreck and you suspect the other driver is drunk or under the influence of drugs or alcohol, these steps should give you a good idea of what to do immediately following the accident:

 - Call 911 – Before you do anything else, call 911 and report the incident to the police.
 If you are afraid the other driver may flee the scene, do your best to get their license plate number and write down any other distinguishing factors.